cherryservers/cherry-elastic-storage/README.md

 **Detach a volume**

 1. Unmount a block device from mount point.
-2. Execute cherry-elastic-storage from the server you with volume to be detached.
+2. Execute cherry-elastic-storage from the server you want volume to be detached.
 3. Detach a volume from CherryServers client portal

 Example: